-Objective Actions Impact/Contribution to Skills Priorities An increase in student recruitment across Further Education, Higher Education and Apprenticeship programmes To ensure our offer meets the current and future needs of the local, regional and national economy Continue to create comprehensive marketing and outreach campaigns Ensure our brand and messaging compels the messaging highlighting the benefits and career prospects of the curriculum offer Optimise the website and use social media platforms for engagement and targeted marketing campaigns Enhance school outreach and community engagement, host open events and alumni Collaborate with employers to build relationships, promote apprenticeship opportunities and highlight successful partnerships Effectively use the CRM to be able to manage enquires and send personalise messages This will increase the number of students with a broader range of skills to meet the needs of industry, it will ensure that shortages in critical areas are addressed due to higher enrolments creates more skilled individuals.
-A more skilled workforce will enhance overall productivity and drive economic growth.
-The focus on STEM subjects, Manufacturing, Engineering and Construction with skills to underpin their work readiness will create a highly skilled workforce equipped to meet the challenges of the future
+Actions Impact/Contribution to Skills Priorities An increase in student recruitment across To ensure our offer meets the current and This will increase the number of students Further Education, Higher Education and future needs of the local, regional and national with a broader range of skills to meet Apprenticeship programmes the needs of industry, it will ensure that shortages in critical areas are addressed due to higher enrolments creates more · Continue to create comprehensive marketing and outreach campaigns skilled individuals.
+Ensure our brand and messaging compels A more skilled workforce will enhance the messaging highlighting the benefits overall productivity and drive economic and career prospects of the curriculum growth.
+The focus on STEM subjects, Optimise the website and use social Manufacturing, Engineering and media platforms for engagement and Construction with skills to underpin targeted marketing campaigns their work readiness will create a highly skilled workforce equipped to meet the Enhance school outreach and community engagement, host open events and challenges of the future establish a network of ambassadors and Collaborate with employers to build relationships, promote apprenticeship opportunities and highlight successful partnerships Effectively use the CRM to be able to manage enquires and send personalise messages